reachsrirams/openstack-scripts/README.md

    - If the node is of type allinone, execute `sudo bash configure.sh allinone`
    - **Note - during the configuration of MariaDB, you will be required to confirm few DB clean up operations manually**

+## Updating /etc/hosts file ##

+Since all configuration uses the name of the controller host, it is important to update `/etc/hosts` file on all the node to map an IP address to the controller host name.
+You can use the `update-etc-hosts.sh` script for this purpose.

+## Removing OpenStack packages ##

+You can remove all the OpenStack packages using the `remove.sh` script.
+Depending upon the type of the node, you can remove packages as follows:
+- `sudo bash remove.sh controller`
+- `sudo bash remove.sh compute`
+- `sudo bash remove.sh networknode`
+- `sudo bash remove.sh all`